Greggs serves up Christmas sales boost despite ‘challenging’ market

 Greggs has served up stronger Christmas sales but said the food-to-go market was struggling with “subdued” consumer confidence.

-Shares in Greggs tumbled by about 8% on Thursday after the bleak assessment of the high street.
+Shares in Greggs tumbled by about 8% on Thursday after its boss gave a bleak assessment of the economy and warned that household incomes remained stretched.

+Chief executive Roisin Currie said it nonetheless had no current plans to raise prices after hiking them on some products before the end of the year.

 The bakery chain, which has about 2,740 shops, said it was performing better than competitors in the market.